RowenaZireael/Magpie-privacy/manual.md

 # Magpie User Manual

-Version 1.0 · iPhone and iPad · iOS / iPadOS 26.0 or later
+Version 1.0 · iPhone, iPad and Mac · iOS / iPadOS 26.0 or later

 [中文版](manual_CN.md)

-Magpie is a molecular visualisation and geometry-processing application for iPhone and iPad.
+Magpie is a molecular visualisation and geometry-processing application for iPhone, iPad and Mac.
 It reads molecular coordinates and calculation outputs, provides a structure editor and local force-field optimisation, and generates quantum-chemistry input and coordinate files.
 An SSH connection provides access to remote calculation directories and Multiwfn analysis.

 ## Contents